General events | Consumer Terms and Conditions

 4. Providing the tickets

-4.1 Booking fee.
+4.1 Booking fee or Transaction fee.
 The costs of booking the tickets will be as displayed to you on our website or as told to you over the telephone.
-The booking fee covers the administrative costs in relation to the booking of tickets and providing the tickets to you.
-The booking fee is non-refundable under any circumstances.
+The booking or transaction fee covers the administrative costs in relation to the booking of tickets and providing the tickets to you.
+The booking or transaction fee is non-refundable under any circumstances.

 4.2 Transferring the tickets.
 Once the tickets have been booked for a particular event, they cannot be transferred to a different date or time or to a different event.